Physics Informed Token Transformer for Solving Partial Differential Equations: Results

-For the steady-state Poisson equation, for a given set of boundary conditions we learn the operator, $\mathcal{G}_{\theta}:a \to u$, with boundary conditions: $ u(x)=g(x), \forall x \in \partial \Omega_0 $ and $ \mathbf{\hat{n}}\nabla u(x)= f(x), \forall x \in \partial \Omega_1$.
+For the steady-state Poisson equation, for a given set of boundary conditions we learn the operator, $\mathcal{G}_{\theta}:a \to u$, with Boundary conditions: $ u(x)=g(x), \forall x \in \partial \Omega_0 $ and $ \mathbf{\hat{n}}\nabla u(x)= f(x), \forall x \in \partial \Omega_1$.
 The primary challenge here is in learning the effect of boundary conditions.
 Dirichlet boundary conditions are constant, only requiring passing through initial values at the boundary for accurate prediction, but Neumann boundary conditions lead to boundary values that must be learned from the system.
-FNO does not offer a way to easily encode this information without modifying the initial conditions, while PITT uses a text encoding of each boundary condition, as outlined in equation tokenization.
-PITT is able to learn boundary conditions through the text embedding, and performs approximately an order of magnitude better.
+Standard neural operators do not offer a way to easily encode this information without modifying the initial conditions, while PITT uses a text encoding of each boundary condition, as outlined in equation tokenization.
+PITT is able to learn boundary conditions through the text embedding, and performs approximately an order of magnitude better, with the standard embedding improving over our novel embedding by an average of over 50\%.
 5,000 samples were used during training with random data splitting.
 All combinations of boundary conditions appear in both the train and test sets.
-Prediction error plots of PITT and FNO on this data set are given in the appendix.
+Prediction error plots for our models on this data set are given in the appendix in figures \ref{fig:old_poisson_error_comp} and \ref{fig:new_poisson_error_comp}.